gavinlyonsrepo/SSD1306_OLED_PICO/README.md

 	1. Raspberry pi PICO RP2040
 	2. SDK(1.4.0) C++20
 	3. compiler G++ for arm-none-eabi((15:10.3-2021.07-4)
-	4. CMAKE(VERSION 3.12) , VScode(1.84.2)
+	4. CMAKE(VERSION 3.18) , VScode(1.84.2)
 	5. Linux Mint 21.2

 ## Test

-There are 8 example files included.
+There are 9 example files included.
 User picks the one they want by editing the CMakeLists.txt :: add_executable(${PROJECT_NAME}  section.
-There are 8 paths , comment in one path and one path only.
+Comment in one path and one path only.

 | Filename | File Function | Screen Size |
 | ---- | ---- | ---- |